 The final, and assuredly contested, inclusion in the top three is Benjamin (“Bibi”) Netanyahu.
 His first term as prime minister in the mid-1990s was hardly promising.
 With Israel under intense pressure to make amends for the horrific murder by Kiryat Arba doctor Baruch Goldstein of 29 Muslims at prayer at the Machpelah burial shrine in Hebron, Netanyahu signed the Hebron Protocol that drastically limited Jewish housing in the ancient Jewish Quarter.
 It also sharply restricted prayer in the magnificent Isaac Hall, site of the Goldstein massacre.
 His capitulation contributed to his re-election defeat in 1999.

 In foreign relations, Netanyahu’s close alignment with former President Donald Trump brought striking diplomatic victories for Israel.
-Recognizing its sovereignty over the Golan Heights, Trump also embraced the Abraham Accords, which agreed to full normalization of relations between Israel and the United Arab Emirates, Bahrain, Sudan and Morocco—the first time that any Arab country since Jordan had done so in 1994.
+Recognizing its sovereignty over the Golan Heights, Trump also embraced the Abraham Accords, which agreed to full normalization of relations between Israel and the United Arab Emirates, Bahrain, Sudan and Morocco—the first time that an Arab country had done so since Jordan in 1994.
 The U.S. embassy was relocated from Tel Aviv to Jerusalem, and the decades-long American opposition to Jewish settlements in Judea and Samaria—the biblical homeland of the Jewish people—was abandoned.

 The successes of Israel’s three Bs, regardless of their political identities, tower over their predecessors and followers.
 The current “B”—Prime Minister Naftali Bennett—shows little inclination to follow in their footsteps.